 Act 1: Ring of Royal Grandeur

-Bounty Turn In: Recipes for Captain Crimson's Trimmings set.
+Bounty Turn In: Recipe for Captain Crimson's Trimmings

-6. At this point you can somewhat farm Nephalem Rifts or low GRs where you can find all the remaining items you need for different variants of the build.
-Spend your mats improving your set pieces, getting ancient weapon etc.
+6. At this point you can somewhat comfortably farm Nephalem or Speed Greater Rifts where you can find all the remaining items you need for different variants of the build.
+It's better to spend your materials improving your set pieces, getting ancient weapon etc.

 Captain Crimson's Silk Girdle (Crafted) Belt of the Trove (Cubed)